eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 	- Amazon Web Services
 	- MS Azure
 	- Google Cloud Platform
-+ Knowledge of NoSQL technologies (e.g. Cassandra, MongoDB, Redis, etc.) and/or search-based datastores and libraries (Lucene, Solr, etc.
++ Knowledge of NoSQL technologies (e.g. Cassandra, MongoDB, Redis, etc.) and/or search-based data stores and libraries (Lucene, Solr, etc.
 + Experience with Cloud based services, Microservices a Cloud Computing class or similar experience
 + Produce high quality and well-documented code in an automated CI/CD environment
 + Collaborate with engineering and product teams to design, develop, and publish software supporting a highly available, fault-tolerant SaaS platform